Martin Eberhard: Tesla Motors

 Eberhard's interest in sports cars, concern about the dependence on oil imports, and global warming led him to think about EV cars as part of the solution.
 Their development of the second generation of NuvoMedia's ebook reader also had an impact due to their experience in sourcing lithium-ion cell technology.
 Eberhard found out about and attempted to purchase a prototype EV sports car called the AC Propulsion tzero.
 He provided some financial and technical support in the conversion of the tzero to lithium-ion batteries.
 Eberhard then tried to convince AC Propulsion founder Alan Cocconi to turn the tzero into a production car.
 When Cocconi declined, Eberhard co-founded (with Marc Tarpenning), and became the first CEO of Tesla Motors, an electric car company in Menlo Park, California in 2003.

-Eberhard and Tarpenning had observed a common sight in the driveways of the wealthy suburb of Palo Alto, California: a conspicuously efficient Prius parked next to a high-end sportscar or luxury car such as a Porsche, a BMW or a Lexus.
+Eberhard and Tarpenning had observed a common sight in the driveways of the wealthy suburb of Palo Alto, California: a conspicuously efficient Toyota Prius parked next to a high-end sportscar or luxury car such as a Porsche, a BMW or a Lexus.
 They saw that affluent buyers of high-end cars were displaying their green virtue (now called conspicuous conservation) with a Prius, but still wanting the driving experience and prestige of a high-end car.
 Eberhard and Tarpenning realized that these affluent, environmentally motivated buyers were a perfect market for a performance oriented electric car, and that such a car would change the market perception of what an electric car could be.